 The materialistic worldview of the Woke Revolution denies the spirit and is undermining our shared values.
-Many anthroposophists have compromised their dignity and integrity by saying the right things while most others remain silent.
+Most Waldorf teachers have followed their pay check and most anthroposophists have compromised their dignity and integrity by saying the right things while others remain silent.
 Nothing will change unless people stand up and put a stop to the insanity.
 Yet a few remain who have the courage to defend Steiner and Anthroposophy from the activists attempting to hijack Steiner inspired innitiatives.
 This page is dedicated to them.

 Waldorf Pedagogical Section Council of North America